Data Definition Language (DDL) statements

 Creates a new job.

-CREATE JOB <name>
+CREATE [ OR REPLACE ] JOB <name>

 SCHEDULE = '<cronexpr>'